-When you enroll in Net Metering, Meralco will replace your current meter and install a bi-directional meter for your business.
+When you enroll in Net Metering, Meralco will replace your current meter with a bi-directional meter for your business.

-In compliance with the Amended Net Metering Rules, a Renewable Energy Certificate (REC)3 meter will be installed to measure the gross electricity generated from the RE system.
-The readings from the REC meter will be used as a basis for the computation of subsidies, discounts and for compliance with the Renewable Portfolio Standards (RPS).
+In compliance with the Amended Net Metering Rules, a Renewable Energy Certificate (REC)3 meter will be installed to measure the gross electricity generated from the RE system, on which the DU bases your generated renewable energy.
+The readings from the REC meter will be used as a basis for the computation of subsidies, discounts, and for compliance with the Renewable Portfolio Standards (RPS).

 3A detailed separate set of standards will be provided by Meralco in line with the amended rules and subsequent clarifications provided by the Energy Regulatory Commission (ERC).
 (Annex A – 3 of Resolution No. 05, Series of 2020)